alvarocavalcanti/game-ideas-depot/README.md

-# game-scrapbook
+# Game Design Depot

-A repo to store my game-design ideas
+## What's This?

+This repo was created to both store and share some game design concepts I have.

+## But Why Share Your *Great Game Idead (tm)*?
+Well,